QiufangMa/Agent-architecture/draft-xxx-nmrg-agent-ndt-arch.md

 * Model traffic flow across the network, including traffic generation, flow control, routing, and congestion control and evaluate traffic's impact on network performance.

-This document describes an architecture and framework for service oriented AI for network operations, showing how these components work together.
-It provides a cookbook of existing technologies to satisfy the architecture and realize intent based networking to meet the needs of the applications.
+This document describes an architecture for service-oriented AI for network operations, showing how these components work together.
+It provides a cookbook of existing technologies to satisfy the architecture and realize intent-based networking to meet the needs of applications.

 # Conventions and Definitions